 Unemployment benefits are taxable, just like regular income.
 Since we usually don’t think of withholding on these benefits, taxpayers collecting unemployment could end up with a tax bill come April.
 If you want withholding from your unemployment benefits, you have to ask your state unemployment office to do it.
 Even then, they will only withhold at a flat rate of 10%.
 You have to be careful too, in the event you’re collecting unemployment for an extended period.

 While credits like EITC and Child Tax Credit can increase your refund, they’re based on earned income, and unemployment isn’t considered earned income.
 That could mean a big difference in your tax refund next year.
 Due to the generally negative impact on the EITC from a large amount of unemployment compensation, taxpayers may be eligible to use their 2019 earned income to calculate both their EITC and Additional Child Tax Credit.
 Of course, every taxpayer’s situation is different.

 Want to learn more?
 Read our tax tips for unemployment.

 We’re here to help

 Obviously, none of us has ever been through anything like this and we’re all trying to find out why.
-Fortunately the CARES Act could help.
+Fortunately, the COVIDTRA 2020 could help.
 And Jackson Hewitt is here too, to answer questions and provide answers as best we can.

-Of course, the situation is always changing, and the government continues to issue new guidance about the CARES Act.
+Of course, the situation is always changing, and the government continues to issue new guidance about the COVIDTRA 2020.
 You can keep up with the latest here.
 It’s not easy.
 But we will get through this.
 Together.